-If the Governor of Florida has not ordered an evacuation. the BCC will decide parameters of area-wide evacuation an (including business closures) at the same time it declares a State of Local Emergency.
-The Office of Emergency Management will, if time and circumstances allow, advise the BCC on any necessary changes as the situation develops.
-The Director of Public safety, the Emergency Program Manager, or local Incident Commander will have authority to order areaspecific evacuations in the face of a developing e.g., evacuating development when threatened by quickly rising river waters.
+If the Governor of Florida has not ordered an evacuation, the BCC will decide the parameters of an area-wide evacuation (including business closures) at the same time it declares a State of Emergency.
+Local The Emergency Management Division will, if time and circumstances allow, advise the BCC on any necessary changes as the situation develops.
+The Director of Public safety, the Emergency Program Manager, or local Incident Commander will have authority to order areaspecific evacuations in the face of a developing situation, e.g., evacuating a housing development when threatened by quickly rising river waters.

-The Office of Emergency Management or local Incident Commander may call upon any agency of government to assist with the evacuation, e.g., asking the school district for buses or requesting law enforcement for notification and traffic control (Chapter 252, FSS).
+The Emergency Management Division or local Incident Commander may call upon any agency of government to assist with the evacuation, e.g., asking the school district for buses or requesting law enforcement for notification and traffic control (Chapter 252, FSS).